kakaroto/Beyond20/README.md

 If a spell/item/action/feat description contains a dice formula (`2d10 + 3` for example) or a modifier formula (`+ 3` for example), that text will be underlined and a B20 dice icon will appear next to it.
 Click on the formula or the dice to make the roll in the Roll20 tab.

-If you click on the Beyond20 button in the toolbar, it will enable/disable whispering of rolls (for now).
+If you click on the Beyond20 button in the toolbar, it will pop open the quick settings menu.
+Note that the quick settings menu will be different whether you are on the VTT tab or D&D Beyond tab, and it will contain the per-character configuration.

 # Build